 The Board of Partners and Principals (the “Board”) is the highest governance body of our firm.
 The Board is responsible for the overall strategic direction of the firm and approves the firm’s philosophy, policies, and direction.

 The Board and its standing committees receive regular presentations from management on all aspects of the firm’s operations, including its compliance with applicable laws, regulations, standards, and codes of conduct.
-The firm has a Code of Conduct and set of principles relevant to economic, environmental, and social performance.

 While our firm leadership and Board are responsible for approving certain major decisions, our people have an impact on the firm’s strategy and direction.
-Throughout the year, our employees provide feedback to leadership, leveraging several different forums and vehicles to voice their questions, suggestions, comments, and concerns to various levels of management.
+Throughout the year, our employees provide feedback to leadership, using several different forums and vehicles to voice their questions, suggestions, comments, and concerns to various levels of management.
 We are committed to building a culture in which our people feel comfortable speaking up, and use their candid feedback to help guide our firm’s strategy.